 Explanation:

-Create a function to initialize the Autodesk Viewer with the necessary credentials and configurations.
+Create a function to initialize the Autodesk Viewer with authentication and configuration:

 1